Observations from the UW Huskies’ fourth football practice of the spring

 Let’s start with the good news.

-Early enrollee freshman quarterback Sam Huard threw his first touchdown pass of the spring on Monday, finding tight end Devin Culp — who was w-i-d-e open, thanks to a busted coverage — for a 40-yard score in a scrimmage drill.
+Early enrollee freshman quarterback Sam Huard threw his first touchdown pass of the spring Monday, finding tight end Devin Culp — who was w-i-d-e open, thanks to a busted coverage — for a 40-yard score in a scrimmage drill.

-The 6-foot-2, 190-pound freshman also threw a pair of picks on tipped passes — one that should have been caught by running back Kamari Pleasant and was snagged by safety Julius Irvin instead, and another that sailed high and wide and into the arms of cornerback Kasen Kinchen.
-Still, Huard — who offensive coordinator John Donovan emphasized is learning “a whole new language” this spring — looked consistently more accurate on Monday, particularly on deeper routes that he often overthrew last week.
+The 6-foot-2, 190-pound freshman also threw a pair of picks on tipped passes — one that should have been caught by running back Kamari Pleasant but was snagged by safety Julius Irvin, and another that sailed high, wide and into the arms of cornerback Kasen Kinchen.
+Still, Huard — who offensive coordinator John Donovan emphasized is learning “a whole new language” this spring — looked consistently more accurate Monday, particularly on deeper routes that he often overthrew last week.

-For an early enrollee who was starting for his high school team last month, this is going to be a gradual process.
-So it’d be wise not to over-analyze results in the short term.
+For an early enrollee who was starting for his high-school team last month, this will be a gradual process.
+So it’d be wise not to overanalyze results in the short term.

 And yet … that’s what we do here, isn’t it?
 For the fourth consecutive practice, redshirt sophomore quarterback Dylan Morris took the entirety of the starting reps, with graduate transfer Patrick O’Brien working with the second team and Huard leading the third team.
-Morris’ most impressive pass of the day was a picturesque deep ball to wide receiver Terrell Bynum over the shoulder of trailing nickelback Kamren Fabiculanan in a 1-on-1 drill (video below).
-Morris also threw an unfortunate interception to Oklahoma nickelback transfer Brendan “Bookie” Radley-Hiles, on a slant where Bynum fell down before the ball arrived.
+Morris’ most impressive pass of the day was a picturesque deep ball to wide receiver Terrell Bynum over the shoulder of trailing nickelback Kamren Fabiculanan in a one-on-one drill (video below).
+Morris also threw an unfortunate interception to Oklahoma nickelback transfer Brendan “Bookie” Radley-Hiles, on a slant, when Bynum fell down before the ball arrived.

 The most impressive drive of the day can be credited to O’Brien, who led the second-team offense on a touchdown march near the end of practice.
 The 6-5, 245-pound quarterback from Colorado State stacked up impressive completions over the middle to wide receivers Sawyer Racanelli and Ja’Lynn Polk, as well as Culp, before redshirt freshman running back Jay’Veon Sunday thundered up the gut for a short score.